 School finishes at normal time Friday 24th May 2019 - 3:15pm.
 School resumes as normal Monday 3rd June 2019 at 08:25am

 Please click here for the GCSE and A-Level exam timetables for Year's 11 and 13

 THE CORE CURRICULUM:

-Our Sixth Form curriculum focuses primarily on the most academic A Levels that allow students to gain places at the best universities.It is essential that all children leave school with a mastery of English and Mathematics.
+Our Sixth Form curriculum focuses primarily on the most academic A Levels that allow students to gain places at the best universities, however we do also offer vocational pathways in IT!

 Our first priority is that we build a foundation in literacy and numeracy as this provides a gateway to all other learning.
 Students should be able to read, write and work with numbers fluently and confidently.
 Our curriculum focuses heavily on building these foundations.

-We assess students’ academic progress regularly and frequently.
+We assess students’ academic progress regularly.
 Accurate and thorough assessment is essential to ensure that students are placed in the most suitable groups with appropriate challenge and support.

 Formal assessments take place each half term and parents are informed of their child’s progress.
 Students, teachers and parents all know exactly what steps are needed to move each child to the next level of success.
 Parents/carers are invited to attend our parents evenings, where parents are informed about their child’s academic progress and where we agree targets for future learning.